Cancer Pharmacoepidemiology and Pharmacogenomics

 - Addressing the ethical, legal, social, and biospecimen- and data-sharing implications of pharmacogenomic and pharmacoepidemiologic research; and

 - Establishing partnerships across NCI, with other federal agencies, and with industry.

-There are not currently any specific NCI Requests for Applications (RFAs) or Program Announcements (PAs) for cancer pharmacoepidemiology and pharmacogenomics research; however, a related NIH Funding Opportunity Announcement (FOA) is available.
+There are not currently any specific NCI Requests for Applications (RFAs) or Program Announcements (PAs) for cancer pharmacoepidemiology and pharmacogenomics research; however, related NIH Funding Opportunity Announcements (FOA) are available:

 EGRP joins with other NCI Divisions, Offices, and Centers and other Institutes and Centers at the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.
 View the full list of EGRP FOAs.

 EGRP also encourages investigator-initiated grant applications on pharmacoepidemiology and pharmacogenomics topics.

 NCI's Division of Cancer Control and Population Sciences (DCCPS) has sponsored the following workshops related to cancer pharmacogenomics and/or pharmacoepidemiology research:

 - Cancer Pharmacogenomics: Setting a Research Agenda to Accelerate Translation (July 2009)